nuetzliches/spocr/docs/content/3.reference/json-procedures.md

 ## Runtime Expectations

-- Generated extensions expose a single async method per procedure (`ProcedureNameAsync`) that returns the aggregate result.
-- The aggregate includes `Success`, `Error`, optional output parameter records, and the JSON-backed result lists.
+- Generated extensions expose a typed async method per procedure (`ProcedureNameAsync`) that returns the aggregate result.
+The aggregate includes `Success`, `Error`, optional output parameter records, and the JSON-backed result lists.
+- With `SPOCR_ENABLE_JSON_DUAL=1` enabled, an additional raw helper (`ProcedureNameRawAsync`) is generated alongside the typed method.
+Both share the same command pipeline and respect cancellation tokens.
+- Preview flags (`SPOCR_ENABLE_JSON_STREAMING`, `SPOCR_ENABLE_JSON_MODELS`, `SPOCR_ENABLE_JSON_AUTODESERIALIZE`) are reserved for upcoming features.
+Until they stabilize, they default to `0` and the generator omits streaming/nested-model helpers.
-- Raw JSON strings are not emitted separately; consumers work with the typed record structs.
-When raw access is required, call `JsonSerializer.Serialize(result.Result)`.
+- Without preview flags, raw JSON strings are not emitted separately; consumers can serialize the typed list (`JsonSerializer.Serialize(result.ResultSets[0])`) if they need pass-through behavior.

 ## Authoring Guidelines